syncfusion-content/blazor-docs/blazor/gantt-chart/virtual.md

 ## Column virtualization

-Column virtualization allows you to load more number of column with high performance.
-It renders only the columns which are in the viewport and other columns are rendered on demands while horizontal scrolling.
+Column virtualization allows you to load more columns with high performance.
+It renders only the columns in the viewport, while other columns render on-demand during horizontal scrolling.

-To setup the column virtualization, set the [EnableVirtualization](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_EnableVirtualization) and
+To set up the column virtualization, set the [EnableVirtualization](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_EnableVirtualization) and
 [EnableColumnVirtualization](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_EnableColumnVirtualization) properties as **true**.